pmsosa/CasualKrypt/README.md

 CasualKrypt
 ===========
-Quick and Secure File and On-The-Fly Cipher Program
+Quick and Secure* File and On-The-Fly Cipher Program

+**\*Note: This isn't actually secure.
+This was a pet project from way back in 2010 - 2012, before I had done any formal studies in Crypto.
+So it's actually pretty unsafe.
+Don't use it for anything serious.
+I mostly have this here for nostalgic reasons**

 ![logo](http://konukoii.com/blog/wp-content/uploads/2017/01/casualkrypt.png)